Cliven, Ammon and Ryan Bundy walk free after Judge Navarro dismisses case with prejudice

 January 11, 2018

-We learned about Cliven Bundy when he duked it out, figuratively of course, with the BLM and a slew of armed federal agents on his ranch in southeastern Nevada in April of 2014.
+We learned about Cliven Bundy when he duked it out, figuratively of course, with the Bureau of Land Management and a slew of armed federal agents on his ranch in southeastern Nevada in April 2014.
 But that was far from the beginning of the battle.

 The Bundys are the last ranching family in Clark County, Nevada.

-Fifty-one fellow ranchers from that county were pushed off of the federal land in order to make room for a desert tortoise that was declared endangered.
+Fifty-one fellow ranchers from Clark county were pushed off the federal land in order to make room for a desert tortoise that was declared endangered, Ryan Bundy said.

 Cliven Bundy could see the writing on the wall.
-He chose to ignore the new grazing strategies that would “save” the tortoise.
-He “fired” the BLM and stopped paying for “services” they said were only going to drive them out of business, and do nothing to help the tortoise, he said.
+According to Ryan, Cliven chose to ignore the new grazing strategies that would “save” the tortoise.
+He “fired” the BLM and stopped paying for “services” he said were only going to drive him out of business and do nothing to help the tortoise.

 Upon further research, Cliven Bundy came to the conclusion that the federal government did not, indeed, own the land his cattle were grazing.
 The state of Nevada did.
 Upon statehood, each state became the owner of the land within its borders, Ryan said, pointing out that the original 13 colonies were owned by Great Britain until they declared independence.
 “How much of the land within each state did Great Britain retain after the war?
 None.
 One of the characteristics of a free and independent state is that the people own 100 percent of the land within its boundaries.”